-According to the National Institute on Deafness and Other Communication Disorders (NIDCD) approximately 1 in 12 children from the ages of 3 through 17 have had a disorder related to language or speech in the past year.
+According to the National Institute on Deafness and Other Communication Disorders (NIDCD), approximately 1 in 12 children from the ages of 3 through 17 have had a disorder related to language or speech in the past year.

 In addition, 7.6% of adults have experienced an issue with their voice in the same time period.

-That’s to say, disorders related to speech and language are not rare, and chances are you know someone who has struggled with these issues.
+That’s to say, disorders related to speech and language are not rare.

-If you or your child is dealing with a speech disorder, it’s important to know you’re not alone, and speech therapy for stuttering and other disorders is available.
+If you or your child is dealing with a speech disorder, it’s important to know you’re not alone.

 Keep reading as we take a look at some of the most common speech disorders in the United States.